Singer/Friden EC1116 Desktop Calculator

 The Circuit Boards of the 1116

 Internally, the 1116 is built on virtually the same chassis as the 1113 and 1114 calculators.
 The molded plastic cabinetry parts are interchangeable between the three machines, and the internal chassis is very similar.
 The 1116 uses a total of four plug-in circuit boards for its logic.
 A fifth circuit board provides power supply regulation.
 The logic boards plug into a hand-wired backplane that provides the interconnections between the boards.
-The circuit boards are made from bakelite, and have copper traces on both sides of the board, with soldered, plated through holes providing connections between each side of the circuit board.
+The circuit boards are made from Bakelite, and have copper traces on both sides of the board, with soldered, plated through holes providing connections between each side of the circuit board.
 The edge connector fingers on the circuit boards are gold-plated for reliability.
 The logic boards have a metal edge crimped along three sides to act as a stiffener, and serve as guides for sliding the circuit boards into the chassis.
 The chassis is made of stamped sheet metal.
-The chassis is not overbuilt, such as those in competitor Sony's calculators, but it is sufficient to handle the rigors of shipping and office handling with no problems.
+The chassis is not over-built, such as those in earlier Friden-made calculators, or competitor Sony's calculators, but it is sufficient to handle the rigors of shipping and office handling with no problems.

 Smoked Plastic Dust Cover

-The 1116 has a few quirks, along with the already strange overflow notification methods.
+The 1116 has a few quirks, along with the unusual overflow notification methods.
 The machine does not provide any error indication for illegal operations, such as extracting the square root of a negative number, or division by zero.
 Performing the square root of a negative number simply returns a result as if the argument were positive.
-Dividing by zero throws the machine for a real loop (literally), with the machine beginning a counting sequence, racking up approximately 485 counts per second.
+Dividing by zero throws the machine for a loop (literally), with the machine beginning a counting sequence, racking up approximately 485 counts per second.
 Pressing the [CE] key during the counting will reset the count to zero as long as the key is held down, but as soon as the key is released, the counting resumes from zero.
 The calculator is unresponsive to all other keys on the keyboard, except the [CE] and [C] key.
-Pressing [c] ends the chaos, restoring the machine to normal operation.
+Pressing the [C] key ends the chaos, restoring the machine to normal operation.